quixio/quix-docs/docs/tutorials/event-detection/data-acquisition.md

 7. Stop the code by clicking the same button you clicked to run it.

-8. You now deploy the code as a service, so it stays running when you navigate around the platform.
+8. You now deploy the code as a service, so it stays running when you navigate around in the UI.

 9. Click `Deploy`.